gierdo/gierdo.github.io/_posts/2025-12-14-lsp-mix-and-match.md

 [`zuban`](https://zubanls.com), and probably some more.

-I have been intrigued by them, mainly hoping for a smoother and more performant workflow in large codebases.
+I have been intrigued by them, mainly hoping for a smoother and more performant workflow in large and growing codebases.
 So, I have played around with them for a while now, eventually ending up using `ty` only for type checking while still having to rely on `basedpyright` for completion, auto-import, symbol renaming, navigation etc.

 _Why?_